 - International transfers

-We share your personal data within the Retail Marketing Group.
+We share your personal data within Retail Storey.
 This will involve transferring your data outside the European Economic Area (EEA).

 We ensure your personal data is protected by requiring all our group companies to follow the same rules when processing your personal data.
 These rules are called “binding corporate rules”.
 For further details, see European Commission: Binding corporate rules.